 - Crisis: A crisis problem is a serious difficulty requiring immediate action.
-(Natural disasters, sudden financial, Cybersecurity Breach..etc..) - Non-Crisis: A non-crisis problem is an issue that requires resolution but does not have the importance and immediacy characteristics of a crisis. (routine problems) - Opportunity Problems: An opportunity problem is a situation that offers strong potential for significant organizational gain if appropriate actions are taken (e.g. availability of new technology. changes in population needs.
+(Natural disasters, COVID-19 surge planning, sudden financial, Cybersecurity Breach..etc..) - Non-Crisis: A non-crisis problem is an issue that requires resolution but does not have the importance and immediacy characteristics of a Crisis. (routine problems, Scheduling staff rotations) - Opportunity Problems: An opportunity problem is a situation that offers strong potential for significant organizational gain if appropriate actions are taken (e.g. availability of new technology (e.g. AI), changes in population needs.
 Competitor vulnerabilities. lack of dominant competition)